made1993/groupSignatureSecureProtocol/README.md

-# groupSignatureSecureProtocol
+# chatlibgroupsig

-A secure implmentation of a comunication protocol for group signatures
+A simple network chat using a group signature protocol for the comunications